Installing FileMage Gateway on Microsoft Azure

-We provide a virtual machine image of FileMage Gateway for Microsoft Azure.
-No installation is required.
-You just need to create a virtual machine from the Microsoft Azure Virtual Machines Marketplace.
+FileMage Gateway, a FTP and SFTP server backed by Azure Blob Storage, is available on Microsoft Azure as a virtual machine (VM) image.
 This virtual machine image is fully functional upon launch and requires no additional configuration to use.
 However, you may need to make certain changes depending on your specific use case.

 # Increase Passive Mode FTP Port Range